bobdenotter/many-eyes-of-making/Session recap/Twelve Eclipsed Moons.md

 This reveals an entire story in glyph images that are illuminated with this moonlight.
 It depicts the struggles of the Gatekeepers with the various Daelkyr.
 There’s battles, as well as imagery of them being killed and locked up.
 In further columns it shows various markers and places where these gates seem to have opened up at.
 The entire group tells Petr the story again of why they believe Rydia is at least touched by something from Xoriat and the half-orc man eventually approaches Petr.

-“Your old colleague, Thom, he laid down his staff for the Gatekeepers a long time ago.
+“Your old colleague, [[Thom]], he laid down his staff for the Gatekeepers a long time ago.
 While it seemed at the time that interaction with the Daelkyr was dwindling, losing steam so to speak, it seems that now that activity has started to rekindle.
 I’d like you to act in his place, if you’re up for it, and if you’re interested,” the man says.
 Petr tells the half-orc that Thom took him on as his apprentice about ten years ago, and that it would only make sense for him to follow in Thom’s footsteps.
 He accepts.

 The half-orc waves somebody over, who comes over with a staff.
 Even in the pale moonlight Petr can see that the staff has a strange ‘7’ shape, with various branches growing on it.
 The leaves are sickly green, fresh spring leaves.
 “This was Thom’s staff, it is in itself a key to one of the gates,” the half-orc explains, walking over to one of the pillars and pointing out one of the illuminated glyphs; an image of a crumbling keep, half sinking into a swap.
 “This is the Tzaryan Keep, it is in a wilder region of Khorvaire.
 You do not need to be near it, to carry its key.
 But the key needs to remain safe with you.
 If there’s ever a problem, if it ever gets lost, you need to contact us immediately, do you understand?”